Hilful/typescript-based-todo-app/README.md

-# TODO APP
+# Simple Todo Application

-The goal of this project is to implement basic methods and functionalities\
+This project focus on the basic methods and functionalities\
 to create simple frontend todo application.

-## Tech stack
+## Technologies that I have used to create this application:

 - React
 - TypeScript